Trace View¶

 The first result loaded onto the desk is used as the reference for time delta.
 To change the reference, reorder the results on the desk.

 When multiple results are loaded, a colour legend appears below the toolbar showing the name and colour of each result.
 Click the colour swatch to change a result's display colour.
+Click the name to toggle the result on and off.

 When only a single result is loaded, the legend shows the result name without colour swatches.